Shreyaan16/Lecture-Assistant/README.md

 A video demonstration showcasing the tool's features is available [here](#).
 (Add link if available)

 ## 📜 License
-This project is licensed under the MIT License.
+This project should have been licensed under the MIT License but I am lazy.

 ---
 Contributions and feedback are welcome! 🚀